 2. Don’t Forget to Dry the Padding

 Depending on the nature of the water damage, it may be necessary to pull up your carpet to expose the padding underneath to dry it out as well using the drying methods mentioned above.
-If you need to do this, but aren’t sure how to peel back your carpet, this short instructional video will show you how.
+If you need to do this but aren’t sure how, watch this quick instructional Youtube video on How to Peel Back Carpet.

 3. Deodorize the Carpets

 We hope you found these tips helpful in repairing your water-damaged carpet.
-If you have any questions, or feel further assistance may be necessary, please don’t hesitate to call your local Elite Restoration office.
+If you have any questions or feel further assistance may be necessary, please don’t hesitate to contact your local Elite Restoration office.
 We’re happy to help!